 A Complainant has the right to report, or decline to report, potential criminal conduct to law enforcement.
 The University will upon request assist a Complainant in contacting law enforcement at any time, including during a Title IX Process.
 Under limited circumstances that are deemed to pose a threat to the health or safety of any University community member, the University may independently notify law enforcement.

 If a criminal complaint is made, it must proceed via the county, state, or federal criminal justice system with jurisdiction over the conduct.
 DePauw Police Officers are fully sworn law-enforcement officials and may take reports and complete criminal investigations.
 Employees interested in filing criminal charges may also seek assistance directly from other law enforcement agencies.
 DePauw Police can assist the Complainant with the involvement of local police.
 The filing of criminal charges does not preclude pursuing the administrative Title IX process.

 In instances where a criminal complaint is made against a current Employee, and where the conduct occurs on campus or elsewhere within the United States as part of the University’s Education Program or Activity, a concurrent Title IX Process will also commence where a Formal Complaint is filed by the Complainant or signed by the Title IX Coordinator.
-DePauw Police investigators will share available information with the Title IX Office to aid in the administrative process.
+DePauw Police investigators will share available information with the Title IX Administrators to aid in the administrative process.

 Definitions of crimes involving sexual or interpersonal violence under the Indiana Criminal Code can be found here: